 Believe it or not, tax collecting was a dangerous job in the late 1800s.
 Not everyone was happy to pay up.
 Plus, thieves often targeted tax collectors because, well, they tend to carry a lot of money with them.
 As a result, Louis Dobermann set out to breed a protector.

 Even today, there is little evidence on the exact breeding process he used.
-However, historians do believe Louis had to cross several popular dog breeds to produce the Doberman Pinscher.
+However, historians believe Louis had to cross several popular dog breeds to produce the Doberman Pinscher.
 Most of which, are equally-iconic dog breeds today.

 Some believe that a combination of the Rottweiler, German Shepherd, German Pinscher, Great Dane, Manchester Terrier and English Greyhound were used.
 Though, there is no conclusive evidence to confirm this theory.